by Charles S. Garabedian

 So, as you can clearly see, God has preserved the “true kernel” of the Christian faith in thousands of little, home-based, hearth-side churches across nearly 100 human generations.
 Large numbers of today’s Christian fundamentalists are the direct lineal descendants of those people who so quietly laid low and passed their simple faith on to new family members by the home hearth from one generation to another for 19 centuries.
 God be blessed.
 Amen.

 That is the picture formed from the many Christian fundamentalist jigsaw puzzle pieces that I gleaned from average fundie pew sitters on Alabama Live!
 What do I think about the veracity of the foregoing fundie fairy tale?
 I think it is utter bullshit that does not comport with the known history of the universal church in Europe, North Africa, Asia Minor, or the Middle East.
-Print off a few copies and use them as substitutes for toilet paper.
+What should you do with this fundie fairy tale?
+Print off a few copies of this often believed (but quite phony) Christian fundamentalist historical narrative and use them as substitutes for toilet paper.